What is a dog’s normal resting heart rate? What should a dog’s body temperature be? Is your dog breathing too fast?

 A dog’s regular vitals are different from a human’s, so while your normal temperature might be 98.6 degrees Fahrenheit, your dog’s might be completely different.

+If your dog’s health stats aren’t what you’re expecting, then you should see your veterinarian as soon as possible so they can run tests and address any health issues.
 Here are a few normal stats that you should expect to see in healthy dogs.

 Normal Heart Rate For Dogs